 What Is Parking Mode?

-Put simply, parking mode allows you to keep your dash cam running while your car is parked and the engine is off.
+As the name implies, parking mode allows you to keep your dash cam running while your car is parked and the engine is off.
 That way, you’ll have 24/7 video footage that you can consult in the case of a hit-and-run or vandalism incident.

-All dash cameras have G-sensors that can detect an impact to your car, but only some of them also support optical motion detection.
 Keep in mind that using motion detection makes sense when you’re parking in a quiet spot.
 On a busy street however with lots of traffic, it may lead to your camera recording all of the time, wasting precious battery power as well as storage space.

 Different Kinds Of Parking Mode

 3. Time-lapse mode: An alternative to the above modes is time-lapse mode, in which the camera shoots a still picture every second or so (1fps).
 This allows you to watch a time-lapse version of what was going on around your car while you were gone.
-Some cameras may also switch to normal recording for a certain period of time if they detect an event.

 4. Low bit rate mode: The camera will run around the clock, but record at a lower video quality or lower resolution than usual.
+Not recommended, as your chances to identify license plates in case of a hit-and-run are significantly lower than with the other modes.

 Usually, we prefer buffered parking mode, as you’ll get a video of everything that happened before and after the event that triggered recording.
+Radar parking mode is even better, as it can run for up to 40 days if you power the dash cam through a battery pack (see below).

 However, when you’re parked on a busy street or in a parking lot with lots of movement, motion detection might kick in all the time and fill your memory card with scores of useless videos.
 In that case, time-lapse parking mode is better.